8 Annoying Things About Being a Left Handed Guitarist

 2. Not Being Able to Try Before You Buy

-A guitar can be a fairly expensive purchase, so it only makes sense to give it a whirl before you bust open the wallet, right?
-But as we’ve already noted above, the southpaw selection in most stores is usually less than inspiring.
+A guitar can be a fairly expensive purchase, right?
+So, it only makes sense to give it a test drive before you bust open the old wallet.
+However, as we’ve already noted above, the southpaw selection in most stores is often less than inspiring.

-So unless you’re after something pretty standard, it’s pretty unlikely that you’ll be able to try before you buy.
-You’ll either have to special order one (deposit probably needed) and wait potentially months, or order it online from a store that does have stock and pray that you don’t get a lemon.
+Therefore, unless you’re after something fairly commonplace, it’s pretty unlikely that you’ll be able to try before you buy.
+You may have to special order an instrument (deposit probably required) and wait potentially months for it to arrive.
+Alternatively, you can order it online from a store that does have stock and pray that you don’t get a lemon.

-Something that greatly contributes to the problems above is the fact that there just aren’t as many left handed guitars as there are right.
-Not even close in fact…
+The main issue that contributes to the issues above is the fact that there just aren’t as many left handed guitars as there are right.
+Not even close

-Although many smaller brands will offer pretty much their entire catalog left handed, most of the bigger brands only produce a few popular models as lefties.
-Some companies such as PRS don’t even bother making lefties at all, outside of very small limited runs once every couple of years.
+Although many brands will offer their entire catalog left handed, many of the bigger names only produce a few popular models as lefties.
+Some companies (for example, Washburn) don’t bother making lefties at all.

-So it may be the case that the dream guitar you’ve spotted in the latest catalog will never be anything more than a dream.
+So, it may be the case that the dream guitar you’ve spotted in the latest Guitar World news article will never be anything more than a dream.

 It Will Be Mine Waynes World